nboufford/prov-comprehension-artifacts/README.md

 ### Node-link Diagram Generation

 We manually generated the node-link diagrams for our study.
 The node-link diagrams are located in the example_workflow directories in [workflows](https://github.com/nboufford/prov-comprehension-artifacts/tree/main/workflows).

-## Reproducing the User Study Evaluation
-We ran our user study evaluation using a Jupyter Notebook.